 RICHARD HENRY PRATT (1840-1924)

 During his superintendency of the Carlisle School, Pratt became an outspoken opponent of tribal segregation on reservations.
-He believed that this system as administered and encouraged by the Indian Bureau was hindering the education and civilization of the Native American and creating helpless wards of the state.
-These views inevitably led to conflicts with the Indian Bureau and the government officials who supported the reservation system.
-Long standing animosities came to a head in May of 1904 when Pratt strongly denounced the Indian Bureau and the reservation system as a hindrance to the civilization and assimilation of the Native American.
+He believed that this system as administered and encouraged by the Bureau of Indian Affairs (BIA) hindered the education and civilization of Native Americans and created helpless wards of the state.
+Commissioner of Indian Affairs T.J.
+Morgan believed children should remain on the reservation for school, following the United State’s public school model.
+Longstanding animosities came to a head in May of 1904 when Pratt strongly denounced the BIA and the separatism of reservations as a hindrance to the assimilation of Native Americans in a speech given at the 1904 Baptist Ministers’ Conference, held in New York City.
 This controversy, coupled with earlier disputes with the government over civil service reform, led to Pratt's forced retirement as superintendent of the Carlisle School in 1904.
-This did not, however, end Pratt's long career as a crusader for Native American causes.
-A tireless speaker and letter writer, he waged a vigorous campaign for the fair and humane treatment of Native Americans until his death in 1924.
+After his retirement, Pratt continued to write and speak on his viewpoints.

 The December 1976 Acquisition received a basic level of processing in 2014, including rehousing and minimal organization.
 This acquisition has not been merged and organized with the collection as a whole.